The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 Individual Device - Devices that process, store or transmit protected data that cannot be classified as either institutional or privileged access.

-By default, all employee workstations (including laptops, tablets and smartphones) issued by the university are categorized, at a minimum, as Individual Protection Level 1 devices.
+By default, all employee workstations (including laptops, tablets and smartphones) issued by the university are categorized, at a minimum, as Individual UC P2/P3 devices.

 Baseline Data Protection Profiles